BASKETBALL PLAYER

 Icon of person Vlatko Čančar

-Vlatko Čančar ( CHAHN-char; born 10 April 1997) is a Slovenian professional basketball player for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+Vlatko Čančar ( CHAHN-char; born 10 April 1997) is a Slovenian professional basketball player who last played for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
 Standing at 6 ft 8 in (2.03 m), he plays primarily as a small forward.
 He has previously played in the National Basketball Association (NBA) for the Denver Nuggets, winning the NBA Finals with them in 2023.
 Read more on Wikipedia

 Memorability Metrics